Varela Grants – Request For Proposals (RFP)

 - consider the limits of generalization to other populations, and interpret any conclusions within the specific context of the study.

 To be eligible for a Varela Grant, the applicant must have attended the Mind & Life Summer Research Institute within the last five years.
 For 2018 applications, one must have attended a Summer Research Institute in Garrison, NY in 2014 or later, or the 2018 International Research Institute in Kyoto, Japan.
 (European Summer Research Institute attendees are not eligible, but may apply for the European Varela Grant offered by Mind & Life Europe.)
-This program is intended as a career development grant, and is open to graduate students and post-doctoral fellows currently affiliated with a research institution, and junior faculty up to their fifth year of university appointment (or similarly, within five years of becoming an independent investigator).
+This program is intended as a career development grant, and is open to graduate students and post-doctoral fellows currently affiliated with a research institution, and junior faculty through their fifth year of university appointment (or similarly, within five years of becoming an independent investigator).
+For example, an applicant must not have entered her sixth year of a faculty appointment by the application deadline.

 Applicants may not be actively funded through any Mind & Life research grant.
 Current Mind & Life grantees must submit a final report and budget reconciliation for existing grants before applying for a new grant.
 This policy applies both within and across Mind & Life research grant programs (Think Tanks do not apply).
 Note that we do not allow two separate proposals for the same program in a given cycle from the same applicant, or from different applicants for two aspects of the same project.